rvennam/check-scanner/workshop/part1-learn_openshift/exercise-1.md

 # Deploying an application

-In this exercise, you'll deploy a simple Node.js Express application - "Example Health".
-Example Health is a simple UI for a patient health records system.
+In this exercise, you'll deploy a simple Node.js Express application - "Check Upload".
+Check Upload is a simple UI for uploading images of checks.
 We'll use this example to demonstrate key OpenShift features throughout this workshop.
-You can find the sample application GitHub repository here: [https://github.com/svennam92/node-s2i-openshift](https://github.com/svennam92/node-s2i-openshift)
+You can find the sample application GitHub repository here: [https://github.com/rvennam/check-scanner](https://github.com/rvennam/check-scanner)

-## Deploy Example Health
+## Create Check Scanner project

 1. Launch the `OpenShift web console`.